d-actor/flappyBirdNode/README.md

-# Phaser 3 Webpack Project Template

-A Phaser 3 Project Template
+Flappy bird cline using phaser 3 and node js

 ### Requirements

-We need [Node.js](https://nodejs.org) to install and run scripts.
+[Node.js](https://nodejs.org) to install and run scripts.

 ## Install and run